wendy-xiaozong/Brain-Segmentation/README.md

     0. Using the whole brain volume to do the visualization part
     1. randomly choose 150 images (but every time the image is fixed) from the 1069 baseline images in the ADNI dataset
     2. using this images to do visualization everytime (with the same order every time)

+# Some Performance
+- if not using resample, using the orginal dice loss ( reduce by mean ), the loss would drop at a special moment to around 0.4, and all predict the background class.
+- but after resample, the model can learn.

 ![](./img/brain_parcellation.png)